ropean/c-hash/AI_PROMPT.md

 ## Project overview

 This repository contains a Windows-only C++ application, c-hash, that computes SHA-256 hashes for files using a streamed approach.
-The primary deliverable is a minimal, fast, and user-friendly Win32 GUI that mirrors the logic and UX of a reference Rust GUI app (c-hash).
+The primary deliverable is a minimal, fast, and user-friendly Win32 GUI.

 - Platform: Windows 10/11
 - Language/Standard: C++17